 10. Asana – Track, Plan and Move Forward

 Asana is not very different from Trello in terms of its purpose, but has different approach.
 If you want something that can keep your team united and help you communicate about business tasks, this tool is the best pal you can have.
 Test it and see if it works for you.

 11. Toggl – Do all the Tracking

 If you are an employer looking forward to tracking timing while increasing efficiency, Toggl is for you then.
-Just recommend it to your employees and see their productivity double instantly.
+It is an efficient solution to implement your strategies to increase productivity of your employees.
+Just recommend it to them and see their productivity double instantly.
 So far, Google has traced 1,756,842 productive Togglers, and I must say I am one of them.